2025 Global CMT Research Convention

 • Targeting SARM1 and Axon Degeneration as a Design-Modifying Strategy for the Treatment of CMT2A

-• Dr. Bradlee Heckmann, PhD, Co-founder, President, Chief Scientific Officer, Asha Therapeutics
+• Bradlee Heckmann, PhD, Co-founder, President, Chief Scientific Officer, Asha Therapeutics

 • Advancing Medicines for Charcot-Marie-Tooth Disease: Development of Antibody Oligonucleotide Conjugates for Peripheral Nerve Delivery